-Our provision for loan loss was \$2.9 million for 2018 compared to \$2.2 million for 2017 and \$0.8 million in 2016.
+Our provision for loan loss was \$2.0 million for 2019 compared to \$2.9 million for 2018 and \$2.2 million in 2017.
+The decrease in 2019 was primarily due to improvement in overall credit quality.
 The increase in 2018 was driven by growth of our loan portfolio.
-The increase in 2017 reflected higher net loan charge-offs and growth of our loan portfolio.
 We discuss these trends in further detail below under Risk Element Assets and Allowance for Loan Losses.